LaunchAcademy/sinatra-activerecord-starter-kit/README.md

 # Move into your app's directory
 cd <YOUR_APP_NAME>

-# Remove the git history and init a new git repo
+# Remove the old git history and start your own
-rm -rf .git && git init
+rm -rf .git && git init && git add -A && git commit -m 'Initial commit'

 # Install all the gems
 bundle install